MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/async-customer-mode-faq.md

 ### How do I know which customer management in asynchronous mode operation has failed, and how do I make changes, if needed?

-To view all synchronization operations and their synchronization statuses, in headquarters go to **Commerce and Retail \> Customers \> Customer synchronization status**.
+To view all asynchronous mode operations and their synchronization statuses, in headquarters go to **Commerce and Retail \> Customers \> Customer synchronization status**.
 To make changes, edit a specific operation, update the fields, select **Save**, and then select **Synchronize** to sync the changes.